How Docker Compose Actually Went for My Development Setup

 REDIS_URL: redis://redis:6379

 Notice the hostnames.
-Inside the Docker network, services refer to each other by their service name.
-Not localhost, not 127.0.0.1.
+Inside the Docker network, services refer to each other by service name.
+Not localhost.
+Not 127.0.0.1.
 The service name db resolves to the Postgres container's IP.
-This tripped me up early on.
-My .env file had DATABASE_URL=postgres://localhost:5432/myapp and of course that didn't work inside the container because there's no Postgres running on the container's localhost.
+My original .env had DATABASE_URL=postgres://localhost:5432/myapp and of course that didn't work inside the container โ nothing runs on the container's own localhost.

 .envfor running outside Docker on the host.env.dockerfor running inside Docker Compose.env.productionfor deployment

-Where we ended up, the compose file is around 90 lines.
-API, frontend, Postgres, Redis, a background worker service, and a mailcatcher for testing emails locally.
-Each with their own volumes, environment variables, health checks, port mappings.
+The compose file grew to about 90 lines.
+API, frontend, Postgres, Redis, a background worker, and a mailcatcher for testing emails locally.

 services: